OpenLiberty/space-rover-mission/README.md

 The Webcam and WiFi Enabled Standalone Device is used to run the hand gesture game controls which is powered by CV Zone which uses Open CV under the hood.

 #### Space Rover
 The Space Rover is the physical device built using an Arduino which roams the game map.
-This component picks up light to determine if it has landed on a planet or hit an obstacle to the Game Service.
+This component picks up RFID cards/NFC stickers to determine if it has landed on a planet or hit an obstacle to the Game Service.

 #### Game Map with Addressable LED's
 The Game Map is the physical game board which the Space Rover roams on.
 It emits LED's of different colour to signify planets and obstacles.